-Amber Rose Flaunts New Face Tattoo As She Rocks Red Satin Robe: ‘Beauty Is Not What’s On The Outside…’
+Amber Rose Flaunts New Face Tattoo As She Rocks Red Satin Robe: ‘Beauty Is Not What’s On The Outside’

 Amber Rose showed off her new face tattoo in the latest photo on her Instagram page.
-In the shared snapshot, the mother-of-two flaunted the ink near the hairline on her forehead as she rocked a short red satin rob in a bedroom.
-The sultry garment was tied around her waist which exposed some of her cleavage and her red lacy bra.
+In the shared snapshot, the mother of two flaunted the ink near the hairline on her forehead as she rocked a short red satin rob in a bedroom.
+The sultry garment was tied around her waist, which exposed some of her cleavage and her red lacy bra.
 Amber leaned back in her seat as she posed and seductively raised one leg, revealing a lot of exposed skin.
 She paired the look with a heavy chain necklace, a sparkly nose ring, and earrings.

 Although the full tattoo is obscured by the angle of her head, Page Six notes that the elaborately inked text spells out the nicknames of both of her sons, Bash and Slash.